Last updated: 26 November 2025

 If you are dissatisfied, please contact our Data Protection Officer at dpo@complyr.co.uk.

-You may also contact the Information Commissioner’s Office (ICO):
+You can also contact the Information Commissioner’s Office (ICO):

 Website: https://ico.org.uk/make-a-complaint